Healthdirect Free Australian health advice you can count on.

 • There is no cure or vaccine for SARS.

-• In case of an outbreak, you can protect yourself by being careful with handwashing, social distancing, and personal hygiene.
+• In case of an outbreak, you can protect yourself with preventative steps, such as handwashing, social distancing and good hygiene.

 What is SARS?

 Severe acute respiratory syndrome (SARS) is a respiratory illness caused by the SARS-associated coronavirus (SARS-CoV).
+This virus is different from the coronavirus that causes COVID-19 (SARS-CoV-2).
 It was first found in humans in 2002.

-Coronaviruses are a group of viruses found in many different species, including birds and mammals.
-They include some viruses that cause the common cold.
-COVID-19 is a different illness caused by another type of coronavirus, called SARS‐CoV‐2.
+Coronaviruses are a group of viruses found in different species, including birds and mammals.
+These viruses can cause different respiratory diseases including pneumonia and the common cold.
+Some virus types can cause serious respiratory disease.
+COVID-19 is caused by a different type of coronavirus called SARS‐CoV‐2.

-An outbreak of SARS began in China in late 2002 and spread to many other countries, with over 8,000 cases and over 750 deaths.
-Australia was not significantly affected, with only one confirmed case.
-The outbreak was successfully contained by July 2003.
-The last known case of SARS was in April 2004.
+An outbreak of the virus that causes SARS began in China in late 2002 and spread to many countries.
+Australia was not significantly affected.
+The outbreak was successfully under control by July 2003.
+The last known case of SARS was reported in China in April 2004.

 Currently, SARS is not known to be spreading anywhere in the world.
-It’s not known whether there could be more outbreaks in future.
+It's not known if future outbreaks could happen.

-About 1 in 10 people known to have been infected with SARS have died.
+About 1 in 10 people infected with SARS have died.
 People who are older or have chronic health conditions are at higher risk.
+This is due to lower immunity and underlying health conditions.

 What are the symptoms of SARS?